 The Group enters into contracts with certain customers involving consideration in a form other than cash.
 The noncash consideration (or promise of noncash consideration) shall be measured at fair value.
 If the Group cannot reasonably estimate the fair value of the noncash consideration, it shall measure the consideration indirectly by reference to the standalone selling price of the goods or services promised to the customer (or class of customer) in exchange for the consideration.
-The Group recognized revenue from noncash transactions involving exchanging advertising services for advertisement, content, technical, application pre-installation services and others amounted to RMB2.8 million, RMB4.4 million and RMB17.8 million (US\$2.6 million) for the years ended December 31, 2016, 2017 and 2018, respectively, of which RMB4.7 million (US\$0.7 million) representing revenue from advertising-for-advertising barter transactions for the year ended December 31, 2018.
+The Group recognized revenue from noncash transactions involving exchanging advertising services for advertisement, content, technical, application pre-installation services and others amounted to RMB4.4 million, RMB17.8 million and RMB8.7 million (US\$1.3 million) for the years ended December 31, 2017, 2018 and 2019, respectively, of which RMB4.7 million and RMB7.4 million (US\$1.1 million) representing revenue from advertising-for-advertising barter transactions for the years ended December 31, 2018 and 2019, respectively.